Nick Fortes Player Props: Marlins vs. Royals

-On Monday, Nick Fortes (.368 on-base percentage in past 10 games, 72 points above season-long percentage) and the Miami Marlins face the Kansas City Royals, whose starting pitcher will be Carlos Hernandez.
+On Tuesday, Nick Fortes (.390 on-base percentage in past 10 games, 88 points above season-long percentage) and the Miami Marlins face the Kansas City Royals, whose starting pitcher will be Zack Greinke.
 First pitch is at 6:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Athletics.
+In his most recent appearance, he racked up two hits (going 2-for-4 with an RBI) against the Royals.

 Nick Fortes Game Info & Props vs. the Royals